nisheetkaran/WAW-WasteAgainstWaste/README.md

  ### Serious predicament  ➖➕✖️➗<br />
 India is getting buried in its own garbage as a huge quantity of waste produced daily is <br />
 never picked up and pollutes land, air and water.
 Also, it is evident that we could not stop <br />
-production of waste due to modern world demands.
+production of waste due to modern world demands. <br />
 ![E-waste](https://image.freepik.com/free-vector/ewaste-banner_106317-3673.jpg)
 ### Simulation How we'll be encountering this. 🦾 ⚙️
 Our project's ultimate goal is to get acknowledged about any waste that is accumulated in <br />